Is it possible to flip houses with no money down?

 Is a Hard Money Loan Ideal for You?

-It is important to note that hard moneylenders offer a loan to only those individuals who have other personal assets to offer as collateral.
-This is why this option is perfect for investors who have one or more properties in their name as well as for homeowners with significant equity in their property.
+It is important to note that hard money lenders loan only to individuals who have assets to offer as collateral.
+In most cases, the property being purchased is used as the “hard asset” to secure the loan.
+This option works well for investors who have one or more properties in their name, and for homeowners with significant equity in their property.

 Finding the Ideal No Money Property